ossilator/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 Buffer Types
 ------------

+// FIXME: this appears obsolete, i only found one pair of functions.
 ALSA provides several different buffer allocation functions depending on the bus and the architecture.
 All these have a consistent API.
 The allocation of physically-contiguous pages is done via the